By Alex Vikoulov

 THE OMEGA POINT: PROJECTING DIGITAL REALITIES FROM WITHIN THE GOD'S MIND

 Our human minds are fractals of the larger mind and consciousness is all that is.
 Information, which physicists now claim to be fundamental, requires consciousness to assign meaning to it.
-In other words, Mind is primary, the Universe IS conscious, and Reality is digital.
+In other words, mind is primary, our Universe is conscious, and reality is digital.
 So, what’s the basis for such radical claims, you might ask.
 In Part I of the essay, we discussed the premise that information is fundamental, but what does this even mean?

 So, let’s go deeper and ask this question: Is reality made of information or simply described by information?
 John A. Wheeler was one of the first modern physicists to argue that Nature is information theoretic, i.e digital.
 Today, a great number of physicists, such as Edward Fredkin, Stephan Wolfram, Gerard t Hooft, Jergen Schmidhuber, Seth Lloyd, David Deutsch, Paola Zizzi, Carl Friedrich von Weizscker, Leonard Susskind, Klee Irwin, Paul Davies and Max Tegmark, suggest it is too aggressive to theorize reality is made of something other than information.
 They maintain it is more logical and consistent that reality is made of information.